Pressio/SHAW/README.md

 A [step-by-step guide](./docs/build.md) on how to build/install all TPLs needed and the elastic shear wave code.

-# Creating and running a full case
+# Creating and running a full-order model simulation
-A [step-by-step guide](./docs/run.md) on how to setup a run.
+A [step-by-step guide](./docs/run.md) on how to setup a FOM run.